JimDesu/basis-lang/spec.md

 The Phase 2 right-hand side is, in practice, an aggregate literal (for records, objects, unions, variants), a sequence literal (for typed buffers), a parenthesized call (where another constructor produces the value), a bare identifier (for value-copy, when applicable), or a bare literal (when a matching constructor is in scope, &sect;7.8).
 Whatever the right-hand side shape, the single `<-` discharges the write-once obligation.

-**The Phase 2 commit is also the embed point for witness-bearing types** (&sect;9.22): for a type whose header carries an unpinned class bound, the constructor call is an installation site &mdash; the witness for each bounded pair is selected at the *call site* (&sect;9.15's precedence) and flows in on the hidden-parameter channel &mdash; and the Phase 2 write stamps the selected dictionary into the value's implementation-managed word as part of the same atomic commit.
+**The Phase 2 commit is also the embed point for witness-bearing types** (&sect;9.22): for a type whose header carries an unpinned concept bound, the constructor call is an installation site &mdash; the witness for each bounded pair is selected at the *call site* (&sect;9.15's precedence) and flows in on the hidden-parameter channel &mdash; and the Phase 2 write stamps the selected dictionary into the value's implementation-managed word as part of the same atomic commit.
 No intermediate state exists in which the value is initialized but its dictionary is not.
 Header-*pinned* bounds (&sect;9.23) stamp nothing: the dictionary is a compile-time constant of the type, and no per-value word exists.

 The pattern is structurally aligned with the language's other commitments.
 A partially-built compound cannot exist; therefore, a failure during construction cannot leave a half-built thing behind.
 The constructor body reads top-to-bottom: compute values, then commit.
 No hidden reordering, no implicit zero-fill, no constructor-chain hidden in an initializer list.